 call this the

-The lost type 2 and 3 blocks would presumably be mirror images of the corresponding blocks of the Fournier deck.
+The lost type 2 and 3 blocks would presumably be mirror images of the corresponding blocks of the Fournier pack.
 However, as the asso di denari (ace of coins) is different, it is possible that also the other cards of this suit also had another design.

 court cards are more refined, using hatched shading (this is also used